Byron Farwell

 Byron Edgar Farwell (June 20, 1921 – August 3, 1999) was an American military historian, biographer, and politician.
-He was the mayor of Hillsboro, Virginia, for three terms, worked for Chrysler, and as an author completed 14 books and numerous articles.
+He was the mayor of Hillsboro, Virginia, for three terms.
+He also worked for Chrysler, and was the author of 14 books and published articles in various national publications.

 Biography

-Farwell was born in Manchester, Iowa on June 20, 1921.
+Farwell was born in Manchester, Iowa, on June 20, 1921.
 He graduated from Ohio State University and the University of Chicago (M.A., 1968).
 He served in World War II as a captain and later also saw combat in the Korean War.
-He separated from the military after seven years of active duty.
+He left the military after seven years of active duty.

 His wife was named Ruth.
 The couple had three children As a civilian, he worked from 1954 to 1971 for Chrysler, including many years as director of administration in Geneva.
 During part of the 1960s he lived in Switzerland and London.
-He was mayor of Hillsboro, Virginia, for three terms from 1976 to 1982, losing re-election to a fourth term after a 17-17 vote where the winner was picked out of a punch bowl.
+He was mayor of Hillsboro, Virginia, for three terms from 1976 to 1982, losing re-election to a fourth term after a 17–17 vote where the winner was picked out of a punch bowl.
 As mayor of the town, Farwell became known for coming into conflict with the state and federal governments over items such as the census or regulation of the health department.
-He was paid $50 dollars a year as mayor.
+He was paid $50 a year as mayor.

 He published articles in publications such as The New York Times, The Washington Post, Harper's Magazine, American Heritage, and Smithsonian Magazine as well as working as a contributing editor to Military History, World War II, and Collier's Encyclopedia.
 He was a member of both the Royal Geographical Society and the Royal Society of Literature.
 Farwell was also a trustee of the Oatlands mansion.
 He died on August 3, 1999, of a heart attack, in a hospital in Loudoun County, Virginia.

 Farwell gave his papers to the University of Iowa.

 He completed 14 books, including The Man Who Presumed: A Biography of Henry M. Stanley (1957), Burton: A Biography of Sir Richard Francis Burton (1963), The Gurkhas (1984), The Great War in Africa, 1914–1918 (1986), Armies of the Raj: from the Mutiny to Independence, 1858-1947 (1989),The Great Anglo-Boer War (1990), and Over There: The United States in the Great War, 1917-1918 (1999).